Dua Lipa: 2023–present: Acting debut and Radical Optimism

 On 26 May 2023, Lipa released "Dance the Night" as the lead single of the Barbie film soundtrack.
 Lipa made her acting debut in the movie, portraying Mermaid Barbie.
 In November 2023, Lipa acquired full ownership of all her songs, music, and publishing rights, in a new deal she completed with her former music publishers, TaP Music.
 The deal included all of her master recordings from her entire music catalogue, which by February 2024, had reached 40 billion streams.

 On 9 November 2023, Lipa released the lead single from her third studio album titled "Houdini".
 On the day of its release, she said that Kevin Parker, who produced the song with Danny L Harle, was among her "core collaborators" on the album.
 Spin referred to Harle as the co-producer of the record.
 The follow-up singles, "Training Season" and "Illusion", were released on 15 February 2024 and 11 April 2024, respectively.
 The album titled Radical Optimism followed on 3 May 2024.
 She continued her acting career with a starring role in the 2024 spy action comedy Argylle.

 In March 2024, Dua Lipa announced she would do a short tour of European arenas in June of the same year.
 She performed at the Arena of Nîmes, the Waldbühne in Berlin and the Pula Arena, all of which are amphitheatres.
 In June, she headlined at Glastonbury Festival 2024, closing the festival's Pyramid Stage on 28 June.
 On 18 March 2024, Lipa announced the Radical Optimism Tour, a concert tour in support of the album.
 On 17 October, she performed at the Royal Albert Hall in London for an ITV television special titled An Evening with Dua Lipa, where she sang her biggest hits and songs from Radical Optimism, backed by the Heritage Orchestra.
 A remix of "These Walls" featuring Belgian singer Pierre de Maere, was released as the fourth single from Radical Optimism on 8 November 2024.
 On 19 November, she announced the release of her first live album titled Dua Lipa Live from the Royal Albert Hall for 6 December, preceding the broadcast of An Evening with Dua Lipa on 8 December.

+In May 2026, Lipa filed a $15m lawsuit against Samsung over unauthorised use of her image on television boxes.